 - Occupational Therapists

-- Students in one of these accepted professions*
+- Students in one of the accepted professions*

 *Proof of acceptance and documentation showing current enrollment in a qualified program must be provided with your initial registration.
 You will be asked to provide continued proof of active enrollment.
 You must complete one academic year of your professional program prior to enrolling in this program.
 Successful completion of your degree is required prior to taking the certificate exam.